andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 - It will surface risk and allow us to take it into account when deciding
 - It will further align our stakeholders participating at this point of the process

-One we have it on hand, we can move on from cost and risk, and start looking at **return**.
+One we have it on hand, and have made appropriate affordances in our budget for applicable entires, we can move on from cost and risk, and start looking at **return**.

 What Is Our Expected Return On Investment
 -----------------------------------------